CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/implementations/donations.md

 ### `set_donation_duration`
 !!! description "`FXSwap.set_donation_duration(duration: uint256):`"

-    Admin function to set the donation duration.
-The time required for donations to fully release from locked state.
+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the factory from which the pool has been deployed.

+    Function to set the `donation_duration`.
+Can be any value > 0.

     | Input      | Type      | Description                    |
     | ---------- | --------- | ------------------------------ |